Taxes

 Most Working Americans Don’t Pay Federal Income Taxes – A Problem?

 The Tax Policy Center recently calculated most working Americans didn’t pay federal income taxes in 2020.
 According to the chart below, supposedly 106.8 million out of 176.2 million total income tax filers did not pay federal income taxes.
-That amounts to 60.6 of Americans don’t pay federal income tax!
-Given there are roughly 332 million
+That amounts to 60.6 percentage of Americans don’t pay federal income tax!
+Given there are roughly 332

 Most Working Americans Don’t Pay Federal Income Taxes – A Problem?
 Read More »